Table of Contents

 Stop #2: Embracing the Splendor of Merrick Butte and Mitchell Mesa: A Visual Feast in Monument Valley

-As we continued our exploration of Monument Valley, the next stop on your journey was the breathtaking Merrick Butte and Mitchell Mesa.
+As we continued our exploration of Monument Valley, the next stop on our journey was the breathtaking Merrick Butte and Mitchell Mesa.
 According to legend, in 1879, they repeatedly warned the two men to keep out of the Monument Valley area, where Chief Hoskininni had a rich silver mine.
-The story has it they were both shot by irate Utes, the next year, at their campfire at the butte now called Mitchell.
+The story has it they were both shot by irate Utes the next year, at their campfire at the butte now called Mitchell.
 They killed Mitchell immediately, but Merrick lived to reach another butte three miles away where he died; Merrick Butte.
 They have never found the silver mine.
 We marvelled at the towering spires, sweeping mesas, and intricate formations that nature has sculpted over millions of years.

 Stop #3: Discovering the Magnificence of Elephant Butte: A Towering Natural Marvel